Jim Enyart, CEAT Specialty Tires

 Feb 26, 2019

 Is stubble damage a problem?
 If you raise corn, soybeans or cotton, it can be.
 But it can also be managed!
 Nobody can easily eliminate the problem, but there are several things you can do to help reduce tire damage from stubble.
 GMO Enhancements Stubble damage has always been present but was not a big problem until the advent of GMO enhanced corn, soybean and cotton varieties.
 GMO enhancements have led to greatly improved yields due to disease and insect resistance, as well as reduced weed competition.
 The yield gain is mainly due to the improved overall health of the plants throughout the growing season.
 These healthy plants have much more structural integrity at harvest than in the past.
 That is due to genetically incorporated disease resistance that has greatly reduced disease infection and progression in these crops.
 While GMO enhanced crops can delivered better yields, they can also inflict considerable damage to your tires.
-Types of Stubble Damage There are two types of stubble damage. .
+Types of Stubble Damage There are two types of stubble damage.
+The first is air chamber penetration .
 These penetrations can take you out of service very quickly.
 Your tire may be unrepairable if the penetrations are too high in number.
 Penetrations usually need immediate repair.
+The second type is compound removal from the tread face and sidewalls of your tires.
 Compound removal leaves your tires very ugly for quite some time before failure becomes eminent.
 This is usually a slow process and occurs over an extended period of time.
 The stubble chips away small pieces of rubber due to multiple stubble impacts to your tires.
 It’s like having a million starving chickens pecking your tires to death!
 This becomes a serious problem when cords become exposed.
 Exposed cords will cause your tires to fail.
 Predicting the time to failure is quite difficult but it will happen at the most inconvenient time!
-How to Protect Your Tires from Stubble Damage The first thing a farmer should do is incorporate stubble manipulation via some type of stubble stomper on the combine.
+How to Protect Your Tires from Stubble Damage 1.
+What can we do to protect our tires?
+The first thing a farmer should do is incorporate stubble manipulation via some type of stubble stomper on the combine.
 Ideally, the stubble should be tipped from an upright position.
 Subsequent field operations should avoid travel in the opposite direction of the combine to minimize damage.
+2. Incorporate stubble resistant tires when feasible.
 When the stubble damage problem became apparent, many tire manufacturers were confident that this problem could be resolved with enhanced stubble resistant compounds.
 Manufacturers have a bit of a different tune these days!
 There have been, however, many architectural adjustments to the tread and sidewall designs to reduce or avoid “catch points” where the stubble can get hung up and chew a hole in your tires.
 CEAT utilizes stubble resistant compounds in the tread area in all of our radial ag offerings such as the FARMAX R85.
 We also have incorporated sidewall and tread designs to minimize catch points.
 These designs provide stubble an escape route so damage is minimized.
+3. Consider the cutting height of your crop.
 We tend to want to cut as close to the ground as we can, especially with silage corn.
 If you can leave your stalks taller, the potential for damaging impacts can be significantly reduced.
 After you do everything you can and still have stubble damage, you are not alone.
 Do not pull your hair out, I did that, and it didn’t help!
+4. If you work your stubble after harvest with a four-wheel drive tractor, you may want to rotate your tires from back to front since the front tires take the brunt of the damage.
 You can extend your tire life with a rotation but there are added costs.
+5. Another possibility is a European type of tractor with a front mounted three -point hitch and power take off.
 If you can utilize this type of setup you may be able to run a flail out front when working your stubble after harvest.
+There is no such thing as "stubble-proof" tires or tracks that are offered in today’s ag market.
 "Stubble-resistant” tires are offered, but the resistance is relative.
 This means that some tire options are more susceptible or will incur more stubble damage that the resistant offering.
 Stubble-resistant tires can help, but can you forget about stubble damage and sleep easy?
 Probably not!
 You need to learn how to live with stubble damage and manage it the best you can, because this problem is not going away any time soon.
 You could always go back to steel wheels.
 After all, steel wheels are quite stubble proof.
 The problem with steel wheels is almost everything except stubble damage!
 Pneumatic tires, as well as the radial improvements, provide so many benefits to tractor performance and operational comforts that I don't see steel wheels making a comeback!
+The views expressed in this article are the author's alone and not those of Farmer's Business Network, Inc., its affiliates or members.